 Furthermore, aspartame is an excitotoxin.
 These villains overstimulate your nerve cells to the point of breaking down and dying.
 Studies on excitotoxins like the notorious MSG have noticed nausea and abdominal pain, the kind of digestive problems widely linked to acne outbreaks.

-Then there’s aspartame’s great skill in crippling the rest of your health.
-Symptoms in scientific studies include: vertigo, seizures, vision problems, cancer, autism, Alzheimer’s, mental retardation, hearing loss, numbness, muscle spasms, heart palpitations and anxiety.
+Aspartame is linked to a variety of ailments, including vertigo, seizures, autism, Alzheimer’s, mental retardation, hearing loss, numbness, muscle spasms, heart palpitations and anxiety.

-So your answer is: avoid aspartame and rely on all-natural sweeteners like honey.
-Like HFCS, aspartame lives mostly in processed foods, especially soft drinks and sports energy drinks.
+The verdict: avoid aspartame and rely on natural sweeteners like honey instead.
+Like HFCS, aspartame mostly lives in processed foods, especially soft drinks and sports energy drinks.

 Conclusion

-The final word on the matter of sweeteners is that raw honey rules the roost for acne patients with ease.
-Coconut sugar finishes up at second.
+Raw honey rules for acne-friendly sweeteners with ease, while coconut sugar finishes up at second.
 Agave nectar is a walking nightmare and the most overrated superfood of all time.

 No matter how acne-friendly a sweetener is, it can still unleash pimples when eaten in excess.
 Honey and coconut sugar are still nearly 100% sugar.
 They’ll still massively increase inflammation if you go nuts and stuff your face with them, under the impression that they’re totally safe…